 Sound, effective corporate governance must include a Board of Directors independent from management but accountable to the company and its shareholders.

-At Fluor, 12 of the 13 Board members are independent, non-employee directors.
-The only director who is not independent is David Seaton, Fluor's current Chief Executive Officer.
+At Fluor, eight of the ten Board members are independent, non-employee directors.
+The two directors who are not independent are Alan Boeckmann, Fluor's Executive Chairman and David E. Constable, Fluor's Chief Executive Officer.

 Independent Board members meet regularly (at least quarterly) without members of management present.
-Fluor's Lead Independent Director, Peter J. Fluor, presides over and sets the agenda for these executive sessions.
+Fluor's Lead Independent Director, Alan M. Bennett, presides over and sets the agenda for these executive sessions.

 The Lead Independent Director is appointed for a three-year term by Fluor's independent directors.
 The Lead Independent Director is responsible for consulting with the Chairman and CEO on agendas, scheduling, and information needs relating to Board and committee meetings.
 He acts as a liaison between the independent directors and management and guides the director orientation process for new Board members.